Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-As your small business grows, it’s important to be sure it isn’t outgrowing its capabilities.
-Scaling too quickly can cause cash flow problems and operational challenges for otherwise healthy small businesses.
+As your small business grows, it’s important to make sure it isn’t outpacing your ability to manage it.
+Scaling too quickly can create cash flow issues and operational strain, even for otherwise healthy businesses.

-Here are 15 indications that your business is growing too fast, along with ways to address those issues.
+Here are 15 signs your business may be growing too fast, along with practical ways to get things back on track.

 What to do about insufficient cash flow

 1. Calculate your cash runway.
-Do you have at least 3 to 4 months of operating expenses covered?
+Do you have at least three to four months of operating expenses covered?

 2. Review accounts receivable aging.
-Are more than 30% of invoices overdue?
+Are more than 30 percent of invoices overdue?

 3. Analyze cash conversion cycle.
 How long does it take to convert sales to cash?